jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 ## 1. Initial set up of model

 Download the Community Terrestrial Systems Model (incl.
 CLM), checkout a specific tag and update submodules.
+Used the most recent tag as of May 2025.

 ```
 git clone https://github.com/NorESMhub/CTSM.git